 The Vice Principal, Mrs Shoma Banerjee anchored the event by adding on past memories and footprints that each student had left in the campus.
 The Principal, Ms Juliet Mary highlighted the significant qualities of the batch by identifying the students as Peacemakers, Youth of greater obedience and resilience,

 Young minds with the determination to achieve goals and emerge as future leaders.
 The Director, Mrs Sangeeta Midha, addressed the gathering by saying how to be a man and woman of value in life.
+Thereafter, the parents and students were served the high tea hosted by the Teachers community.
+Inaddition to that was the most endearing session by the teachers for their students.

 Students were given a certificate of commendation highlighting the qualities which they unfolded in this campus in a period of last fifteen years.
 It was a true moment of pride and joy for the parents when their children received the commendation along with a personalised memento for them.